 The Regulatory Flexibility Act (RFA) generally requires that agencies review proposed and final rules for their potential economic impact on small entities, including small businesses, and prepare regulatory flexibility analyses.
 5 U.S.C.
 603 and 604.
 The RFA applies to any rule that is subject to notice and comment procedures under section 553 of the APA.
 Id.
-As explained above, the Commission has determined that notice and comment is not necessary for this direct final rule.
+As explained, the Commission has determined that notice and comment are not necessary for this direct final rule.
 Thus, the RFA does not apply.
-We also note the limited nature of this document which updates the incorporation by reference to reflect the mandatory CPSC standard that takes effect under section 104 of the CPSIA.
+We also note the limited nature of this document, which updates the incorporation by reference to reflect the mandatory CPSC standard that takes effect under section 104 of the CPSIA.

 H. Paperwork Reduction Act

-The toddler beds standard contains information collection requirements under the Paperwork Reduction Act of 1995 (44 U.S.C.
+The standard for toddler beds contains information collection requirements under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
-The revision made no changes to that section of the standard.
-Thus, these revision will not have any effect on the information collection requirements related to that standard.
+The revisions made no changes to that section of the standard.
+Thus, the revisions will not have any effect on the information collection requirements related to the standard.

 I. Environmental Considerations